DanRader/maggiegermano/speaking.markdown

   * Why your money mindset is important
   * How to talk about money
   * Love and money
+topics:
+    - How Working Women Can Manage Money At Any Age
+    - Building Your Financial Confidence
+    - Getting Your Money Right
+    - Getting Financially Naked With Your Partner
+    - Making and Breaking the Budget
+    - Aligning Your Values With Your Money
+    - Jumpstarting Your Financial Wellness
+    - Asking For More At Work
 workshops: |-
   ## Workshops